-- Supply development of year-round vertically integrated organic supply chain capabilities; - Brand building the Organto brand as a leading brand in organic value-added vegetables and fruits with retailers; and - Infrastructure responsibly building-out the organization to allow the business to scale as required.
+- Supply development of year-round vertically integrated organic supply chain capabilities; - Brand building the Organto brand as a leading brand with retailers; and - Infrastructure responsibly building-out the organization to allow the business to scale as required.

-We have developed a branded go-to-market strategy under the Organto "I am Organic" brand.
+We have developed a branded go-to-market strategy under the Organto "I am Organic" brand for our organic fruits and vegetables and are in the process of developing our marketing approach for cannabis products.
 We believe our ability to drive a differentiated branded products strategy is based on our assessment of market demand combined with our intention to develop year-round supply capabilities for many of our value-added products.
 In hand with our branded products focus, we also work with retail partners to provide value-added private label offerings, with the objective of maximizing efficiencies while creating category demand for our brand.
-Our products are initially being rolled out to specific European customers and will be followed by introduction in the North American market.
+Our organic foods products are initially being rolled out to specific European customers and will be followed by introduction in the North American market.
+Our cannabis products are expected to be initially marketed in Colombia and expand over time to other legalized markets.